 There is so much to do and see in Barcelona, such as the Casa Batllo, but there are also so many great things to see around the city.
 Day trips from Barcelona are a great way to explore the area.
-There is a day trip for everyone from whether you love history, culture, food, or just want to explore something different and get out of the big city or even try a Barcelona bike tour.
-Don’t forge try some of the popular Spanish food in Spain.
+There is a day trip for everyone whether you love history, culture, food, Spanish wine, or just want to explore something different and get out of the big city or even try a Barcelona bike tour.
+Don’t forget to try some of the popular Spanish food in Spain.

 Best Day Trips From Barcelona, Spain